');

 About Milford, NY

-Milford is a small community in New York with a population of 467 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Milford is 48.7 years.
+Milford is a small community located in New York with a population of 467 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 48.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Milford, NY